MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 | PaymentInstrument | Type |
 | Product | Type, SKU, Category, Market |

 When you've finished, select **Analyze**.
-Your interactive risk chart appears.

-In Step 2 of the Virtual Fraud Analyst, you select a date range for past transaction data and explore how different risk scores affect metrics for the fraud catch rate and customer friction.
+This applies your settings to data from the purchase API and generates the interactive risk chart.

+### Step 2
+In Step 2, select a risk score by clicking on a vertical bar in the chart to examine the effect of fraud upon your historical transaction data.
+You can choose a date range and a risk score range to filter your view.

 Select the line for a risk score in the bar chart, and examine the effect on your historical transaction data.
 Two sliders let you further refine your analysis when creating a model operating point.
 In the **Transaction data** pane, use the slider to adjust the risk range that is shown in the chart.
 In the **Risk impact** pane, use the slider to select a risk score between -1 and 99.
 In the **Transaction data** pane, use the dropdown for three view options:

 - Graph view – Percentage of transactions
 - Graph view – Total value of transactions